Anna Neagle: Cinematic beginnings

-An American excursion
+An American Excursion

 The success of Victoria the Great and Sixty Glorious Years caused Hollywood studios to take notice.
 Neagle and Wilcox began an association with RKO Radio Pictures.
 Their first American film was Nurse Edith Cavell (1939), a remake of Dawn, a Wilcox silent that starred Sybil Thorndike.
-In this, another Neagle role based on an actual British heroine, she played the role of the nurse who was shot by the Germans in World War I for alleged spying.
-The resulting effort had a significant impact for audiences on the eve of war.
+In this, another Neagle role based on an actual British heroine, she played the role of the nurse who was shot by the Germans in World War I, for allegedly aiding Allied PoWs to escape and for spying.
+The resulting effort had a significant impact for audiences on the eve of the WWII.

 In a turnabout from this serious drama, the couple followed with three musical comedies, all based on once-popular stage plays.
 The first of these was Irene (1940), co-starring Ray Milland.
 It included a Technicolor sequence, which featured Neagle singing the play's most famous song, "Alice Blue Gown".
 She followed this film with No, No, Nanette (1940) with Victor Mature, in which she sang "Tea For Two", and Sunny (1941), with Ray Bolger.

 Neagle and Wilcox's final American film was Forever and a Day (1943), a tale of a London family house from 1804 to the 1940 blitz.
 This film boasts 80 performers (mostly expatriate British), including Ray Milland, C. Aubrey Smith, Claude Rains, Charles Laughton, and – among the few North Americans – Buster Keaton.
 Wilcox directed the sequence featuring Neagle, Milland, Smith, and Rains, while other directors who worked on the film included René Clair, Edmund Goulding, Frank Lloyd, Victor Saville, and Robert Stevenson.
 During the war, the profits and salaries were given to war relief.
 After the war, prints were intended to be destroyed, so that no one could profit from them, but this never occurred.